00DPark/Databases-Final-Project/README.md

 script_insert_output.txt contains the output sql statements that the script products

 #Queries Folder
-WorksheetTwoExtraQueries.txt and WorksheetTwoSimpleQueries. txt contains the desired queries from Checkpoints
+WorksheetTwoExtraQueries.txt, WorksheetTwoAdvancedQueries.txt, WorksheetTwoSimpleQueries. txt contains the desired queries from Checkpoints

 #Raw Database SQL Code Folder
 database_data.txt contains all of the SQL code for the data base